-The NHSCFA estimates that the NHS is vulnerable to £107m worth of National Tariff each year.
-Please see our latest strategic intelligence assessment for more details
+The NHSCFA estimates that £189.1m of NHS funding is vulnerable to data manipulation fraud.
+Please see our latest strategic intelligence assessment for more details.

 For a full list of fraud types in this category, please check NHS systems in the fraud definitions.

-To assist you on how to spot the signs of National Tariff and Performance Data manipulation and how to put measures in place to stop this type of fraud, please see below.
+To assist you on how to spot the signs of Data manipulation and how to put measures in place to stop this type of fraud, please see below.

 Think Prevention